Advertising spreads onto landmarks in crisis-hit Spain

 Barcelona city council is currently reviewing its urban landscape regulation, making it unclear whether more such deals will be permitted.
 The Columbus promotion was only allowed because it was for a short period of time and the statue was being restored, according to the council.

-A spokeswoman said while urban planning rules would be modernized, nothing had been officially decided on advertising.
+A spokeswoman said while urban planning rules would be modernised, nothing had been officially decided on advertising.

 “The idea first came up seven years ago but the council was much more restrictive and we weren’t allowed to do it.
 Perhaps it was because of the current economic crisis and the fact restoration work was being carried out that they let us do it,” said Havas Media’s Coll.